JasonBBelcher/CRUD-code-challenge/README.md

 - Deployed to Heroku DONE
 - Styled with Bootstrap DONE
 - Basic validation DONE
+- Edit mode as a modal popup DONE
 ### Assumptions:
 - Use a modern JavaScript framework (e.g., React, Angular)
 - Data does not need to be persisted (use mock data)